 The NELP sets the priorities for early learning, kōhanga reo, schools and kura.
 The TES sets the long term strategic direction and priorities for the tertiary education system.

-Consultation on the draft NELP closes on 25 November 2019.
+Consultation on the draft NELP closed on 25 November 2019.

-Consultation on the draft TES concludes on 25 October 2019.
+Consultation on the draft TES concluded on 25 October 2019.